The Québec maritime Blog

 5 Good Reasons to Visit the Kamouraska Area

-Imagine landscapes of coastline, countryside, mountains and villages facing the St. Lawrence as it widens into the sea...
-This gives you an idea of what awaits you in the Kamouraska area, in Bas-Saint-Laurent.
+Imagine landscapes of coastline, countryside, mountains and villages facing the St. Lawrence as it widens into the sea… This gives you an idea of what awaits you in the Kamouraska area, in Bas-Saint-Laurent.
 This sector, which stretches from La Pocatière to Saint-André, includes several picturesque towns and villages that offer many attractions.
-Discover them during your next vacation and remember to breathe in the salty sea air while you’re there!
+Discover them during your next vacation and remember to relax and breathe in the salty sea air while you’re there!
 Here are five good reasons to visit the Kamouraska area.

 1. Stroll through one of Québec’s most beautiful villages

-2. Delight your palate
+2. Delight your taste buds

 3. Discover local talent